What Trump REALLY Felt During The Anthem, According To A Body Language Expert

 Pres.
 Trump takes the field for the National Anthem ahead of tonight's college football championship game. https://t.co/JGVhB5xp1A pic.twitter.com/k4lFtrwXzI— ABC News (@ABC) January 9, 2018

-For Wood, Trump's behavior was the "antithesis" of how he has said people should behave while "The Star Spangled Banner" plays.
+For Wood, Trump's behaviour was the "antithesis" of how he has said people should behave while "The Star Spangled Banner" plays.
 First, he broke away from the norm established by other elected officials, who typically sing the whole anthem.
-And then his behavior throughout the song made it seem like he was uncomfortable.
+And then his behaviour throughout the song made it seem like he was uncomfortable.

 "For the brief period that he has his hand over his heart, he's tapping with the tip of his fingers over his heart.
 That's highly unusual," she said, adding that the movement is a comfort cue and generally shows the person is feeling anxious.
 She continued, "He's tapping faster than the anthem, which typically signals a desire to get through it — to get to the other side of the anxious situation."